-Given the fairly dispersed nature of state timber resources, their remoteness, and their distance to any market, there are no planned timber sales in the planning area.
+Most of the area within the Bristol Bay plan boundary has little timber value.
+There are areas of timber on state lands along the Nushagak and Wood Rivers, within Wood-Tikchik State Park, and on the eastern side of Lake Iliamna.
+Since Wood-Tikchik State Park is a legislatively designated area, timber harvest is precluded.
+Other isolated areas of timber exist but due to remoteness of these areas, and distance to any market, there are no planned timber sales in the planning area.
 The Division of Forestry (DOF) is responsible for the implementation of the Forest Practices Act on any harvest on private lands including Native corporations.
 Very little commercial harvest has occurred in the area and little is expected in the future.